Table of Contents

 Procedure To clean the microwave with lemon:

-- Place one slice of lemon in half a cup of water.
+- Step 1: Place one slice of lemon in half a cup of water.

-- Squeeze the other lemon juice in the water.
+- Step 2: Squeeze the other lemon juice into water.

-- Place the bowl in the microwave and keep the microwave on high for three minutes.
+- Step 3: Place the bowl in the microwave and set it for three minutes.

-- After three minutes, use oven gloves to remove the bowl.
+- Step 4: After three minutes, use oven gloves to remove the bowl.

-- Use the microfiber cloth/sponge to transform your microwave into a brand-new microwave.
+- Step 5: Use the microfiber cloth/sponge to transform your microwave into a brand-new microwave.

 How To Clean Microwave Oven with Baking Soda?